 Omar played his last MLB season for us.
 He was 45 in 2012 and played 60 games in Blue Jays colours, hitting .235/.265/.281 in 163 PA.
 I have no idea what Alex thought when he signed him.
-Well, I guess I do have an idea.
-During that time Alex seemed to think what the team needed was ‘veteran presents’ (every time I say presents not presence I get emails, so just for those people, I’ll say it is a joke).
+During that time, Alex seemed to think the team needed ‘veteran presents’.
 We went through a few of them over the years.

 He hit .272/.336/.352 with 404 steals in 2968 games.
 He made 3 All-Star teams.
 He got MVP votes once, but his supporters will point to his 11 Gold Gloves as the reason for him to go to the Hall of Fame.